 - Browser plug-ins

 - Adobe Flash

 Can I Listen to Web Content on the Information Stations?

 Can I Save Files on Information Stations?

 - If you wish to save your work, you must use your own USB flash drive.
 Flash drives can be purchased from the Checkout Desk.
-The library also has available for your use a 19-in-1 portable media reader if you wish to save to some other type of removable media.
+You are able to save work to the desktop temporarily, but information is removed after every session.
+There are various drives available to borrow if you have other storage devices.